NETtoSan/NETtoSan/README.md

 Or you can call me Net/ NETto.
 -----------------

-Previously a MakeX Explorer & Challenge contestant.
-Constantly comes up with new ideas prior.
+Previously a [MakeX Explorer & Challenge](https://www.makex.cc/en) contestant.
+Constantly comes up with new ideas.
 Used to make web app and discord bots with JavaScript.

 * 🌍  I'm based in Thailand
 * 🎓  Currently enrolled in [Thai Nichi Institute of Technology](https://www.tni.ac.th/home/)